Dock connector

-A dock connector is a connector used to attach a mobile electronic device simultaneously to multiple external resources.
-The dock connector will typically carry a variety of signals and power, through a single connector, to simplify the process of docking the mobile device.
+A dock connector is an electrical connector used to attach a mobile device simultaneously to multiple external resources.
+Dock connectors typically carry a variety of signals and power, through a single connector, to simplify the process of docking the device.
 A dock connector may be embedded in a mechanical fixture used to support or align the mobile device or may be at the end of a cable.

-The dock connector was originally associated with laptops, but other mobile devices use the concept.
+While dock connectors were originally associated with laptops, many other mobile devices now use them.

 Laptops

 Classic docking connectors for laptop computers are usually embedded into a mechanical docking station and port replicator devices that supports and aligns the laptop and sports various single-function ports and a power source that are aggregated into the docking connector.
-Docking connectors would carry interfaces such as keyboard, serial, parallel, and video ports from the laptop and supply power to it.
+Docking connectors carried interfaces such as keyboard, serial, parallel, and video ports from the laptop and supply power to it.